Raoshwill99/btcs/README.md

 - `cancel-transaction`: Cancel a time-locked transaction before it becomes executable (Transaction submitter or Admin)

 ### Spending Limit Management
-- `set-spending-limit`: Set or update the spending limit for a specific owner (Admin only)
+- `set-spending-limit`: Set or update the spending limit for a specific owner and asset (Admin only)

-### Role Management (NEW)
+### Role Management
 - `assign-role`: Assign a role to a user (Admin only)
 - `revoke-role`: Revoke a role from a user (Admin only)

+### Asset Management (NEW)
+- `add-supported-asset`: Add a new asset type to the wallet (Admin only)
+- `verify-asset`: Verify that an asset implements the required trait (Admin only)

 ### Getters
 - `get-total-owners`: Get the current number of wallet owners
 - `get-transaction`: Retrieve details of a specific transaction
 - `get-current-block-height`: Get the current block height
-- `get-spending-limit`: Retrieve the spending limit for a specific owner
+- `get-spending-limit`: Retrieve the spending limit for a specific owner and asset
-- `get-user-role`: Check if a user has a specific role (NEW)
+- `get-user-role`: Check if a user has a specific role
+- `is-supported-asset`: Check if an asset is supported by the wallet (NEW)

+## Multiple Asset Support (NEW)

+The new multiple asset support feature enhances the flexibility and utility of our wallet system:

+- Support for various asset types (tokens) beyond just Bitcoin
+- Asset-specific spending limits and transaction management
+- Two-step process for adding new assets: addition and verification
+- All existing security features (multi-sig, time-locks, RBAC) apply to each asset type
+- Enables management of a diverse portfolio within a single wallet structure

+This feature allows the wallet to:
+- Handle a variety of cryptocurrencies and tokens
+- Apply consistent security and management policies across different asset types
+- Provide a unified interface for multi-asset custody solutions

-## Role-Based Access Control (RBAC) (NEW)
+## Role-Based Access Control (RBAC)

-The new RBAC feature provides granular control over user permissions within the wallet system:
+The RBAC feature provides granular control over user permissions within the wallet system:

 - Three predefined roles: ADMIN, MANAGER, and SPENDER
-- ADMIN: Can perform all operations, including managing owners, roles, and spending limits
+- ADMIN: Can perform all operations, including managing owners, roles, spending limits, and assets
 - MANAGER: Can submit, approve, and execute transactions
 - SPENDER: Can only submit transactions
 - Roles are assigned and revoked by admins
 - Each function checks for appropriate role permissions before execution

-This feature enables:
-- Hierarchical management structure within organizations
-- Separation of duties for enhanced security
-- Flexible permission management for different user types

 ## Time-Locked Transactions